How to obtain a Singapore Employment Pass

-The Ministry of Manpower has provided a free Self Assessment Tool to check a candidate’s eligibility for the Employment Pass.
-Companies should not apply if the Self Assessment Tool shows that your candidate does not qualify.
+The Ministry of Manpower has provided a Self Assessment Tool to check a candidate’s eligibility for the Employment Pass.
+Although this tool generally is a good guideline, exceptions exist especially for senior management and specialized skills.

 - MOM evaluates each case based on the track record of the candidate and the special skill set he or she brings to the Singapore economy.

 - Candidates without qualifications can still be approved for an EP.

 - Candidates with qualifications are not automatically eligible.

 In addition to the candidate’s qualifications, MOM will also evaluate the company applying for the EP.
 In examining a company’s contributions to the Singapore economy and workforce, MOM will consider the following:

 How the company can affect the candidate’s chances

 - What portion of the company’s staff is Singaporean compared to the industry average?